gridcoin-community/Gridcoin-Site/wiki/faq.md

 TL;DR:
 When more coins are staking the difficulty increases which makes it harder to stake and vice versa.

-The formulas to calculate diff may be found in section 2.1 of the [bluepaper](https://www.gridcoin.world/GRC_V8_Bluepaper_ETTS%20final.pdf).
+The formulas to calculate diff may be found in section 2.1 of the [staking bluepaper](/assets/img/grc-bluepaper-section-1.pdf).

 ---
 ### How to call commands when starting Gridcoin Wallet on Windows?